Hostages' families call Netanyahu 'obstacle to peace'

 You have no idea what you just have unleashed across this entire country.

 Herself a conservative Christian activist, she promised to continue his campus tours and urged more young people to join his turning point USA movement.
+Back in Utah, the investigation continues.

 Tyler Robinson is currently being held on suspected aggravated murder, but Utah's prosecutors have until Tuesday to file formal charges on what happened here.

 Utah's governor already promising the death penalty.
+Neda Taufiq.

 Two young women are forming Finland's first same-sex ice dancing team after the country's skating federation changed its rules.

 19-year-old Emma Alto and 20-year-old Millie Koenig will be able to compete together in domestic competitions.
+The Federation's rules now refer to skater A and skater B instead of man and woman.

 The change was made earlier this year after the duo submitted a request to compete together.
+They told Caroline Wyatt how their skating partnership began.

 We started our, I don't know, skating journey together in solo dance, solo ice dance, and we competed against each other and we became friends.

-We have a really similar way of like projecting ourselves out to the audience on ice, performance, that was really important to both of us.
+We have a really similar way of like projecting ourselves out to the audience on ice, performance that was really important to both of us.
+And so we sort of bonded over that.

 After competing together for a while, Emma sent me a message like, hey, there's this thing, would you like to try out?

-Nobody had ever done it before, at least in Finland, that I would really like to try this new kind of partnership.
+I had this idea, this kind of crazy idea, nobody had ever done it before, at least in Finland, that I would really like to try this new kind of partnership.

 I felt like Millie was the perfect person to ask about that.

-But through that, I think then this little idea sort of had rooted itself in both of our minds.
+But through that, I think then this little idea sort of rooted itself in both of our minds.

 How different is it in terms of things like lifting your partner if you have two women skating together rather than a man and a woman skating together?